tutorlyeducation/Tutorly-Website/README.md

 - We are not allowed to remove the copyright credit from the footer.
 - We are not allowed to sell, resale, rent, and lease our template.
 - Colorlib will not provide any technical support for free HTML templates.

+Testing- this is soren changing the readme to see which github account is going to push this change.